Vzika/simple_shell/README.md

 # simple_shell
-A team project Obasi Ngozi and Ngozi Agu
+A team project by Obasi Ngozi and Ngozi Agu